 - Offer counsel to patients of how to maintain eye health and take care of contact lenses.

 According to whether or not the optometrist owns his own practice, he might also take care of more clerical issues such as managing and training staff, taking care of sales for glasses and contact lenses, administering and organizing the practice, keeping in touch with sales representatives, managing medication, and so on.
+An optometrist who owns his own practice is not only an optometrist but small business owners and must also handle all the tasks that come with that job.

 Work Environment and Work Hours

-In what concerns the work environment, in 2012 a number of approximatively 33,100 optometrists were working, 53% of them in offices of optometrists, 18% in offices of physicians, 11% were self-employed, and 2% worked in the educational sector.
+In what concerns the work environment, in 2012 a number of approximately 33,100 optometrists were working, 53% of them in offices of optometrists, 18% in offices of physicians, 11% were self-employed, and 2% worked in the educational sector.

 Qualifications and Training

-In order to be a qualified optometrists and to be able to practice the job, you have to get a license, which requires a Doctor of Optometry degree.
+In order to be qualified optometrists and to be able to practice the job, you have to get a license, which requires a Doctor of Optometry degree.
 To get this type of degree, you have to complete a four-year accredited program at an optometry school.
 But before getting there, you must also have completed at least three years in a pre-optometric undergraduate study.

 If you want to get into an optometry school, you first have to pass the Optometry Admission Test, which contains question of science, physics, reading comprehension, and quantitative reasoning.
 Once you finish the degree and get your O.D., you can do one year of residency if you want to focus more on one particular area and get more training done.
 Such specific areas can be low vision care, family practice, pediatric or geriatric optometry, ocular disease, and so on.
 Moreover, if you desire more career opportunities, you can also take the American Board of Optometry exam.
+These options increase your chances of getting a job with a higher salary and provide you with more training prior to beginning your career.

 In order to practice, you have to get a license in the state where you want to work.
 For you to get the license, you have to pass an exam at the National Board of Examiners in Optometry, of both written and clinical tests.
 Once you become a licensed optometrist, you have to renew your license every 1-3 years, which will require you to have continuous education credits.
 Furthermore, if you want to conduct research in your field, you have to get a master’s degree or Ph.D.